Our Core Faculty and Staff

-Krystle McConnell is a Maternal and Child Health PhD student in the department of Family Science.
+Krystle McConnell is a Maternal and Child Health PhD candidate in the department of Family Science.
 She is passionate about researching women with substance use disorders and their families.
-She continues to do research at the Center for Addiction and Pregnancy located in Baltimore, MD, where she has worked as a research assistant, coordinator, and manager since 2012.
-She is also a research assistant on the evaluation team for El Camino, a teen pregnancy prevention program aimed at Latinx youth, and for a project examining Sickle Cell Disease and Trait in partnership with the Maternal and Child Health Bureau of the Maryland Department of Health.
-She currently serves as a graduate student ambassador for the School of Public Health.
+She continues to do research at the Center for Addiction and Pregnancy located in Baltimore, MD, where she has worked since 2012.
+At UMD she has served as a research assistant on the evaluation team for El Camino, a teen pregnancy prevention program aimed at Latinx youth, and for a project examining Sickle Cell Disease and Trait in partnership with the Maternal and Child Health Bureau of the Maryland Department of Health.
+She also served as a graduate student ambassador for the School of Public Health.
 On her non-linear path, she received an A.A. degree in social sciences from Howard Community College, a B.S. degree in English literature from Notre Dame of Maryland University, and an MPH from George Washington University.
+She currently teaches the undergraduate course FMSC310 Maternal Child and Family Health.
 Feel free to contact her with questions: firstname.lastname@example.org.

 Lindsay Mallick began her Ph.D. in Maternal and Child Health in 2020.
 Her research in both international and domestic settings spans equity in, access to, and quality of health care for family planning and perinatal services.
 Before starting her doctoral program, Ms. Mallick served as a Community Health Agent in the Peace Corps in Mauritania, West Africa, and earned an M.P.H. in International Health and Development from Tulane University.
 She then fulfilled two ORISE epidemiology fellowships with the United States Air Force and Army and, most recently, was a Lead Research Analyst seconded to The Demographic and Health Surveys Program through Avenir Health.
 She is currently a TA for FMSC310 Maternal, Child and Family Health and is a student affiliate of the Maryland Population Research Center.
 Follow her on Twitter @marmelinz.